 spoonful of crockpot spaghetti sauce with beef in a black slow cooker pot

-This crockpot meat sauce makes sauce for 1 pound of dry pasta, cooked, so serve it over cooked spaghetti or any other shape of pasta you like.
+This slow cooker spaghetti sauce makes sauce for 1 pound of dry pasta, cooked, so serve it over cooked spaghetti or any other shape of pasta you like.
+You can also use any extra sauce to make an easy lasagna my famous stuffed shells with meat!

 Homemade spaghetti sauce keeps well in the fridge for up to 3-4 days, in a sealed container.
+This sauce also freezes beautifully, either in a gallon ziplock bag, or individually in mason jars.
+You can store it in a sealed freezer friendly container for up to 2-3 months.

 close up of crockpot spaghetti sauce on top of pasta and a white plate